Akshay-Gk/Attach-EFS-to-Auto-Scaling-Group-in-AWS/README.md

 i) *Review the seleted settings and click create*
 * Now we can see created EFS
 ![image](https://github.com/Akshay-Gk/AWS-projects/assets/112197849/f13a5d49-695b-49a7-b939-73fce7c8e6fd)
-> Note: We would be using this highlighted file system ID in coming steps.
+> `Note: We would be using this highlighted file system ID in coming steps`

 2. Create and setup an instance with the following commands: